 (4) If the court makes an order directing a person other than a lessor or agent to remove, amend or not list information in a residential tenancy database, the court must give a copy of the order to the person.

-[Section 82J inserted by No. 60 of 2011 s.
+[Section 82J inserted: No. 60 of 2011 s.
 96.]

 82K.
 Keeping personal information listed